AntoineAssal/School-Notes/COMP-346-OperatingSystems/Context Switch.md

 # Context Switch
 <hr>

-When a [[Process]] is being executed, if an [[Interrupts]] occurs, or a process with higher privilege comes, then that particular process has to stop it's execution, allow the process that's interrupting to execute, then it can resume.
+When a [Process](Process.md) is being executed, if an [Interrupts](Interrupts.md) occurs, or a process with higher privilege comes, then that particular process has to stop it's execution, allow the process that's interrupting to execute, then it can resume.

 Interrupts cause the operating system to change it's focus from its current task to run a kernel routine.
 Whenever an interrupt occurs, the system needs to save the current **progress/content/context** of the process currently being executed on the CPU so that it can restore it later on when the processing of the other process is done.
 So this`Save state`essentially suspends the process, saves it, runs the one that caused the interrupt then re-loads the one saved and resumes execution it.
-The context is represented in the [[PCB]].
+The context is represented in the [PCB](PCB.md).

 This also allows the OS to validate if what the user/program wants to do is legit.